Arms shipments will not bring you security, France's Macron tells Netanyahu

 (Photos: Christophe Ena / POOL / AFP, Ludovic Marin / AFP)

-In the video, Netanyahu said in comments directed at Macron that Israel is fighting on seven fronts against the enemies of civilization, and "yet President Macron and other western leaders are now calling for arms embargoes against Israel.
+In the video, Netanyahu said in comments directed at Macron that Israel is fighting on seven fronts against the enemies of civilization, and "yet President Macron and other Western leaders are now calling for arms embargoes against Israel.
 Shame on them.
 Is Iran imposing an arms embargo on Hezbollah, on the Houthis, on Hamas and on its other proxies?
 Of course not.
 This axis of terror stands together.
 But countries who supposedly oppose this terror axis call for an arms embargo on Israel.
 What a disgrace!
 Israel will win with or without their support."

 An official at the Elysee Palace responded Saturday night to Netanyahu's words and said: "Macron is committed to Israel's security and demonstrates it.
 France mobilized its military resources in the face of the Iranian attack on October 1, as it had already done in April.
 The French president personally told the Iranian president about his attachment to Israel's security.
 He reiterated that France will not allow Iran or any of its representatives to attack Israel."

 According to him, Macron "believes that an immediate cease-fire is necessary in Gaza as in Lebanon, in order to curb the increase in violence, release the hostages, protect the populations and find political solutions necessary for the security of Israel and everyone in the Middle East.
 In this context, the president calls for an end to the export of weapons intended for use in Gaza.
 We must return to diplomatic solutions.
 France is an unwavering friend of Israel.
-Netanyahu's words are exaggerated and not related to friendship between France and Israel."
+Netanyahu's words are exaggerated and not related to the friendship between France and Israel."

 Foreign Minister Jean-Noel Barrot is on a four-day trip to the Middle East.
 Paris is seeking to play a role in reviving diplomatic efforts as the Gaza war has widened to Lebanon.